vinayhegde1990/devops-notes/docs/source/Ansible.rst

 Ansible
 **********

-*Some useful links to cover the basics of Ansible*
+*Some useful links to explain the concepts of Ansible*

 #########
 Concepts